Documentation\Configuration\Clients\Windows\UNIX and Linux Clients

 Advantages to using a Domain Time II daemon

-- Are easier to configure and manage
+- Easy to configure and manage

 - Can discover Domain Time II servers automatically (see Discovery Process for more info)